Motivational Quotes for Sales Team to Achieve Targets

 Content Theories of Motivation

-Content theories of motivation are designed to represent the external and internal factors, including needs, aspirations, and satisfactions that influence humans to keep working in personal, social, and organizational life.
-So in an organizational context, content theory focuses on employees’ needs and gratification that encourages them to perform in the workplace.
+Content theories of motivation are designed to represent the external and internal factors, including needs, aspirations, and satisfactions, that influence individuals to continue working in personal, social, and organizational life.
+In an organizational context, content theory focuses on employees’ needs and gratifications that encourage them to perform in the workplace.

 Example of Content Theories of Motivation